texas-robocamp/texas-robocamp.github.io/tutorials/programming/functions.md

 Usually, this is accomplished through a <b>return statement</b>.

-`main()` generally returns a 1 if there were an error and 0 if the program completes successfully.
+`main()` generally returns a 1 if there was an error and 0 if the program completes successfully.

 We'll talk more about return types soon.